One Message Platform,

 Help you win the promotional battles before they begin

-I’ll create it by using the CORTA planning tool.
+The first step is to develop your initial content strategy.
+I’ll help you develop it by using the FREE planning tool, CORTA.
 Content that’s Optimized and Relevant for your Target Audience.

 It’s a quick and easy read.

-That white paper is about our current marketing environment and how we need to respond accordingly.
+The white paper is about our current marketing environment, and includes the CORTA planning tool.
 It says:

 It’s so easy to drown in the sea of voices out there about how to operate a marketing plan.